jonathanlocke/jonathanlocke.github.io/index.md

     public interface Mixin
     {
         /**
+         * Retrieves state associated with the given Mixin sub-interface
+         * This is done in MixinState using a composite key formed
+         * from this object's *this* reference and the type of the Mixin
+         * sub-interface.
+         *
-         * @param type The type of state to associate with this mixin
+         * @param type The sub-interface's type (like AttributedMixin.class)
-         * @param factory Creates state to associate with this mixin
+         * @param factory A factory that creates the initial state to
+         * associate with this mixin
          * @return The state for this mixin
          */
         default <T> T state(Class<? extends Mixin> type, Factory<T> factory)